 Physically speaking, the periodic spectral components we observe in instruments arise from excitation of their modes of vibration.
 Imagine a struck metal plate and the partial tones that can be heard.
 Each mode is an audible resonance at a certain frequency with a certain strength and decay rate (damping factor).
 As with the vocal tract resonances, this modal structure can be reproduced using a bank of resonant filters.
 When a source signal excites the filters, they will ring until they completely decay either because of internal damping (which is a property of each mode) or due to external damping applied to the instrument by the performer (a dimension of control).

 A subtractive model can be used for modal synthesis of instruments but this differs from vocal synthesis in two ways.
 For the voice, the broad resonances called formants are highly-damped and inharmonic.
 These ring so briefly when impulsed that it's hard to hear any true duration or hear out their frequencies.
-Impulse your cheek by snapping it with a finger and the "pop" will seem related to mouth shape.
+For example, impulse your cheek by snapping it with a finger and the ‘pop’ will seem related to mouth shape.
 Its modal complex (the vowel we hear for that shape) is comprised of multiple formant resonances.
 Now, try impulsing a uniform cylindrical tube by tapping on its end.
 Its pop will suggest a brief but definite pitch because the modes are harmonically related.
 Flautists and trumpeters can play percussion melodies using key clicks or tongue ram techniques to excite these resonances (whose pitch varies with tube length).
-Stretched strings are resonators in a different medium with significantly less damping.
+Stretched strings are resonators in a different medium (mechanical rather than air) with significantly less damping.
 Tapping or plucking a string excites modes which ring considerably longer.

 That the resonators used in modal synthesis can be independently controlled is particularly useful for producing the inharmonic, lightly-damped tones characteristic of ringing metal (bells, cymbals and the like).
 Associated dimensions of control include pitch or pitch complex, time-varying mode frequencies, mode damping and type of excitation.
 The latter is often implemented using a brief audio sample made by recording different mallets, hammers, picks and so on.
 An excitation sample with no residual sound of the resonator works best, one in which only the sound of the strike, pop or pluck itself should be heard.
 Using accelerometers as transducers is an effective means to obtain resonance-less recording, also physically damping the strings or membrane of the instrument.
-The SMS method mentioned above which isolates stochastic sounds can be applied to "purify" the excitation source.
+The SMS method mentioned above which isolates stochastic sounds can be applied to ‘purify’ the excitation source.

 Modal synthesis is thus additive, subtractive and physical.
 Considered as a spectral method, it is an additive technique because of its superposition of modes as well as being a subtractive technique because filters are used for the resonances.
 Finally, it is a physical modeling method because modal structures can be directly derived from analysis of the physics of an instrument's resonant system.